The following terms are used in dCache.

 precious - Newly create files are regarded as precious but are not scheduled for the HSM store procedure.
 Consequently, these file will only disappear from the pool when deleted in the Chimera namespace.

 Copying a file from a dCache pool to the tertiary storage system.

 Copying a file from the tertiary storage system to one of the dCache pools.

 The process/thread within a pool which performs a transfer.
 Each pool has a limited number of movers that may be active at any time; if this limit is reached then further requests for data are queued.

 In many protocols, end clients connect to a mover to transfer file contents.
 To support this, movers must speak the protocol the end client is using.
 See Also transfer.

-The location manager is a cell that instructs newly started domains to which domains they should connect.
+The location manager is a cell that instructs a newly started domains to which domain they should connect.
 This allows domains to form arbitrary network topologies; although, by default, a dCache instance will form a star topology with the dCacheDomain domain at the centre.

 The pinboard is a collection of messages describing events within dCache and is similar to a log file.
 Each cell will (typically) have its own pinboard.